404-Program-not-found/404-Program-not-found.github.io/README.md

 # anime-flowchart-web
  The Ultimate Anime Recommendation Flowchart, in code form!
 ***
-Based on the flowchart of the same name posted by lukeatlook,this project aims to better enable collaboration and better maintenance by transcribing his work onto a website.
+Based on the flowchart of the same name posted by lukeatlook, this project aims to better enable collaboration and better maintenance by transcribing his work onto a website.

 ### current objectives:
 * to fully transcribe lukeatlook's 2015 chart